9 a.m.-4 p.m., Monday through Friday

 Be aware that the Hampshire College post office accepts only cash as payment.

 In order that students may receive mail as quickly as possible, letters and packages should include the student's box number.
-The box numbers assigned to students will remain the same throughout their Hampshire careers, even if the student lives off-campus.
-Students living off campus should still stop in and check their mailbox on a regular basis.
+The box numbers assigned to students will remain the same throughout their Hampshire careers, even if the student lives off campus.
+Students living off campus should still stop in and check their mailboxes on a regular basis.
 All on-campus mailings will be distributed to campus mailboxes.
 Students must learn and memorize their student mailbox combinations.

 893 West Street